What Are Standard Costs?

 Characteristics of Standard Costing

-The chief characteristics are as under:
+The chief characteristics of standard costing are the following:

-2. Cost comparison.
-When actual costs are known these are compared to budgeted costs.
+2. Cost comparison: When actual costs are known, these are compared to budgeted costs.

-6. Revision.
-The management gives corrective suggestions for variances.
+6. Revision: The management gives corrective suggestions for variances.